-Arguably, finance’s most important role is proactively measuring a company’s financial health and overall sustainability.
+Arguably, finance’s most important role is proactively measuring a company’s financial situation and overall sustainability.
 Generally speaking, business health dashboards should evaluate both short- and long-term financial metrics (based on a company’s short- and long-term goals).
 And to ensure full transparency and visibility, they should also include budget to actual variance analysis.

 There are several critical areas to consider, but here are the most important metrics for building a business health dashboard:

 - LTV:CAC: This ratio compares a customer’s lifetime value (LTV) against a customer’s acquisition costs (CAC)—the costs associated with earning their business.
-For a business to be viable, the investment spent to acquire a customer not only has to be paid back, but also has to generate a healthy profit.
+For a business to be viable, the investment spent to acquire a customer not only has to be paid back but also has to generate a healthy profit.
 Companies can’t afford to miscalculate the potential of this value.
-Essentially, the LTV:CAC metric indicates whether a company is well-positioned for long term growth and whether it can strongly influence decisions about sales and marketing operations.
+Essentially, the LTV:CAC metric indicates whether a company is well-positioned for long-term growth and whether it can strongly influence decisions about sales and marketing operations.
 In general, a healthy ratio is 3:1.